faresbs/san/README.md

 ## TO DO:

+## Results

+### Quantitative Analysis

+### Qualitative Analysis

+## Datasets

+### Sign language recognition

+### Sign language translation

 ## Contributing

 You are free to use this project or contribute that would be cool.
+Please contact me if you face any problems running the code or if you require any clarification.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Authors

 ## Acknowledgments